Get access to exclusive updates, the latest news and the inside scoop 🍨

 We’ve covered the benefits so, it’s only fair that we go through the two key issues that we feel need to be addressed where headless commerce is concerned:

-Since headless commerce platforms do not provide merchants with a front end, developers will be in the position where they need to build their own.
+Since headless commerce platforms do not provide merchants with a front end, Shopify developers for instance will be in the position where they need to build their own.

 Omnichannel Retail Support